intel/ai-reference-models/README.md

-# Model Zoo for Intel® Architecture
+# Intel® AI Reference Models

 This repository contains **links to pre-trained models, sample scripts, best practices, and step-by-step tutorials** for many popular open-source machine learning models optimized by Intel to run on Intel® Xeon® Scalable processors and Intel® Data Center GPUs.

-Model packages and containers for running the Model Zoo's workloads can be found at the [Intel® Developer Catalog](https://www.intel.com/content/www/us/en/developer/tools/software-catalog/containers.html).
+Containers for running the workloads can be found at the [Intel® Developer Catalog](https://www.intel.com/content/www/us/en/developer/tools/software-catalog/containers.html).

-## Purpose of the Model Zoo
+## Purpose of Intel® AI Reference Models

-  - Demonstrate the AI workloads and deep learning models Intel has optimized and validated to run on Intel hardware
-  - Show how to efficiently execute, train, and deploy Intel-optimized models
-  - Make it easy to get started running Intel-optimized models on Intel hardware in the cloud or on bare metal
+Intel optimizes popular deep learning frameworks such as TensorFlow* and PyTorch* by contributing to the upstream projects.
+Additional optimizations are built into plugins/extensions such as the [Intel Extension for Pytorch*](https://github.com/intel/intel-extension-for-pytorch) and the [Intel Extension for TensorFlow*](https://github.com/intel/intel-extension-for-tensorflow).
+Popular neural network models running against common datasets are the target workloads that drive these optimizations.

+The purpose of the Intel® AI Reference Models repository (and associated containers) is to quickly replicate the complete software environment that demonstrates the best-known performance of each of these target model/dataset combinations.
+When executed in optimally-configured hardware environments, these software environments showcase the AI capabilities of Intel platforms.

 ***DISCLAIMER: These scripts are not intended for benchmarking Intel platforms.
 For any performance and/or benchmarking information on specific Intel platforms, visit [https://www.intel.ai/blog](https://www.intel.ai/blog).***